What does a Payroll Specialist do?

 - Pros:

-- Job stability: Payroll is a necessary function in almost every business, providing steady employment.
+- Job stability: Payroll Specialists are needed in almost every industry.

-- Skill development: This role helps develop skills in accounting, tax laws, and software use.
+- Skill development: Gain expertise in payroll systems, tax laws, and financial software.

 - Cons: